programmerq/letsalltrydocker/handout.md

 ####Dockerfile EXPOSE

 Explicitly specify ports that the container listens on.
+This sets metadata in the image about what the containerized application is expected to listen on, but doesn't do any enforcement and doesn't provide any sort of guarantee.

     EXPOSE 80